 Natural Stone and Concrete Pavers from Unilock

 Selecting a material for your hardscape boils down to two overall options: concrete pavers and natural stone.
 Each harbors its own unique set of pros and cons, however, making it difficult to choose one or the other.
 As a result, many modern landscaping projects incorporate both.
 In addition to utilizing the benefits of both materials, creating a blend of different stones and pavers has a captivating visual effect and results in a truly unique hardscape.
-Unilock’s comprehensive range of concrete pavers and premium quality natural stone will ensure that you find all the materials you need for your hardscaping project without having to contact a single alternative source.
+Unilock has a comprehensive range of concrete pavers and premium quality natural stone to ensure that you find all the materials you need for your hardscaping project without having to contact a single alternative source.

-Unilock’s concrete pavers
+Unilock concrete pavers

 Concrete pavers present many advantages, the most renowned being their incredible durability.
-Unilock’s virtually indestructible Copthorne pavers can withstand harsh weather, vehicular traffic and sun damage without cracking or fading.
+The virtually indestructible Unilock Copthorne pavers can withstand harsh weather, vehicular traffic and sun damage without cracking or fading.
 Concrete pavers also exist in a near-limitless variety of shades and textures, so that choosing a paver to complement your landscape is sometimes easier than finding the perfect natural stone.
 The only disadvantage that concrete pavers present to some homeowners is that they aren’t authentic natural stone.
-However, evolving processes such as Unilock’s ColorFusion Technology are making pavers increasingly identical to natural stone, creating uniquely mottled surfaces and realistic textures.
+However, evolving processes such as Unilock ColorFusion Technology are making pavers increasingly identical to natural stone, creating uniquely mottled surfaces and realistic textures.

 Invest in premium quality

-Unilock’s line of premium quality natural stone is not only beautiful, but is also imbued with excellent flexural strength, low water absorption and freeze-thaw durability.
-Its commitment to long-term performance is supported by Unilock’s Lifetime Guarantee – the first of its kind to emerge in the industry.
+The Unilock line of premium quality natural stone is not only beautiful, but is also imbued with excellent flexural strength, low water absorption and freeze-thaw durability.
+Its commitment to long-term performance is supported by the Unilock Lifetime Guarantee – the first of its kind to emerge in the industry.
 Unilock offers a comprehensive range of bold and subtle natural stones with enhanced surface treatments that are perfect candidates for an equally wide range of applications.
 The slip-resistance of Sandstone can be trusted for a poolside patio, while the sandy undertones within the Autumn Harvest shade are guaranteed to complement the clear-blue water.